nsg-ethz/p4-learning/exercises/05-ECMP/README.md

 depending on whether ECMP has to be applied (for that destination) we set the output port or a ecmp_group.
 For the later we will apply a second table that maps (ecmp_group, hash_output) to egress ports.

 This time you will have to fill the gaps in several files: `p4src/ecmp.p4`, `p4src/include/headers.p4` and `p4src/include/parsers.p4`.
-Additionally, you will have to create a `cli` command file for each switch and name them
-`sX-commands.txt` (see inside the `p4app.json`).
+Additionally, you will have to create a `cli` command file for each switch and name them `sX-commands.txt` (see inside the `p4app.json`).
+To keep the workspace clean, we placed all the command files inside `sw-commands` directory.

 To successfully complete the exercise you have to do the following: